stormasm/spanish/sentences/easyspanish.md

 - mío - estos cuadernos son míos - these notebooks are mine
+- mirar - me gusta mirar las estrellas - I like to look at the stars
 - mismo - leemos el mismo libro - we are reading the same book